How to Check If Your Partner Is on Dating Sites

 - FaceCheck.ID — specifically designed for searching faces across dating platforms

 The effectiveness of reverse image search depends on whether your partner used the same photos across platforms.
 Many people use different photos on dating profiles than they do on Instagram or Facebook.
 If that is the case, this method alone will not be enough.
+For a full walkthrough, see our reverse image search dating profile guide.

 Method 4: Search by Username